boots-edu/textbook/source/text/1-typescript/strings.md

 What if the string contains a number and we want to convert it to a number type?
 We can use two approaches:

 -   `parseInt`: This function will convert a string to a number, but only if the string contains a valid number.
-If the string does not contain a valid number, `parseInt` will return `NaN`.
+If the string does not contain a valid number, `parseInt` will return the special value `NaN`.
 -   `+`: The unary addition operator can be placed before a value to convert the value to a number.
 This is different than the binary addition operator, which will add two numbers or strings together.
 The unary addition operator is less explicit than `parseInt`, but it is a common shorthand.

 ```typescript